twallema/pyIEEM/data/README.md

 #### misc

-+ `conversion_matrix_BE_SWE.csv`: Convert from the Swedish version of NACE64 (only 57 out of 63 sectors available) to the Belgian version.
-The Swedish data sadly lumps some of the NACE 64's economic activities: C20, C21 --> C20-21; G45, G46, G47 --> G45-47; H52, H53 --> H52-53; M71, M72 --> M71-72.
-Belgian simulations must be aggregated before comparing them to Sweden.

-+ `conversion_matrix_NACE64_NACE21.csv`:  contains conversion matrices to aggregate data from the Swedish NACE 64 to NACE 21.
++ `conversion_matrix_NACE64_NACE21.csv`:  contains conversion matrices to aggregate data from the NACE 64 to NACE 21 classification.

 + `conversion_matrix_NACE21_NACE10.csv`:  contains conversion matrices to aggregate data from NACE 21 to NACE 10.